nayemislamzr/Project-150/README.md

 # Project-150

-Project-150 is a creative falling sand game that lets you experiment with various elements such as sand, water, plants, and fire.
+Sand-Simulator is a creative falling sand game that lets you experiment with various elements such as sand, water, plants, and fire.
 Unleash your creativity as you watch these elements interact in a dynamic simulation environment.
-Whether you're a fan of physics-based puzzles or simply looking for a relaxing sandbox experience, Project-150 offers endless fun and exploration!
+Whether you're a fan of physics-based puzzles or simply looking for a relaxing sandbox experience, Sand-Simulator offers endless fun and exploration!

 ## Table of Contents